dotansimha/graphql-code-generator/website/docs/config-reference/naming-convention.md

 module.exports = FixedConstantCase
 ```

-Then, on the config you just provide the path to your custom naming module:
+Then, just provide the path to your custom naming module in the configuration:

 ```yml
 config:
   namingConvention: ./my-naming-fn
 ```

-This also applies when you want specific custom naming convention per output.
+This also applies when you want a specific custom naming convention per output.
-Specify your custom naming function on the output or outputs you want to apply it:
+Specify your custom naming function on the output or outputs you want to apply:

 ```yml
 config: